- ABOUT US

 Presently Centre under its different units have well developed infrastructure and provides video production, photography services at the university level.
 Community Radio Service, Pantnagar Janvani, covered in periphery about 15-20 kilometers radius with twelve hours broadcast is doing commendable job.

 Communication was recognized as an important input for development to disseminate and create dialogue among different stakeholders about the technologies and issues of agriculture, environment and sustainable development.
 G.B.
 Pant University of Agriculture and Technology, Pantnagar, established a Communication Centre with the help and support from ICAR and UNDP.
-An humble beginning was made with establishment of radio studio and procurement of television equipments.
+A humble beginning was made with establishment of radio studio and procurement of television equipments.
 Over the years the Centre has flowered into a full-fledged Directorate.
 The Directorate now has well developed infrastructure of radio programme production, video production, photography and audio visual media.
-It operates in close collaboration with well trained faculty members and technical personnel of the Department of Agricultural Communication.
-In the past it was supported by UNDP/FAO/ICAR funds for international training of faculty in communication, visit of international experts to develop curriculum and initiation of Masters and Doctoral programmes in Agricultural Communication at the College of Agriculture.

 To disseminate information for the farmers through different mass media